8 notable details in the criminal complaint against ex-Minneapolis Police Officer Derek Chauvin - Local News 8

 Officers Kueng and Lane stood Mr. Floyd up and attempted to walk Mr. Floyd to their squad car (MPD 320) at 8:14 p.m.
 Mr. Floyd stiffened up, fell to the ground, and told the officers he was claustrophobic.

-MPD Officers Derek Chauvin (the defendant) and Tou Thoa then arrived in a separate squad car.
+MPD Officers Derek Chauvin (the defendant) and Tou Thao then arrived in a separate squad car.

 The officers made several attempts to get Mr. Floyd in the backseat of squad 320 from the driver’s side.
 Mr. Floyd did not voluntarily get in the car and struggled with the officers by intentionally falling down, saying he was not going in the car, and refusing to stand still.
 Mr. Floyd is over six feet tall and weighs more than 200 pounds.

-Note: Correction: This story has been updated with the correct spelling of Tou Thao’s name.